50 PRIVATE COMPANIES

 4. What are the Recommendations for the Review?

-The FTSE Women Leaders Review announced Four New Recommendations in February 2022, including higher targets and extending the scope to 50 of the largest private companies.
+The FTSE Women Leaders Review announced Four New Recommendations in February 2022, including higher targets and extending the scope to 50 of the Largest Private Companies.
 They are as follows:

 - FTSE 350 companies should have at least one woman in the Chair, Senior Independent Director role on the Board and/or one woman in the Chief Executive Officer or Finance Director role by the end of 2025.